Loading...

 How to consume curd, english bhindi masala, roti without glucose spikes

-Add a small amount of healthy fats, such as a few slices of avocado or a handful of nuts, to your meal to help stabilize blood sugar levels.
+Add a small amount of healthy fats such as avocado, nuts, or seeds to your meal to promote satiety and regulate blood sugar spikes.

 Stay Hydrated